Searchbreed

 Feeding a Belgian Malinois

-Elite working breed. ~1,500-2,000 kcal/day for active dogs.
+Elite working breed.
+Calorie needs vary sharply with size, sex, and workload; active working dogs may need far more than companions.
 Needs premium protein for muscle and endurance.

 Key nutrients